Merkel's confidence alone won't mend Germany's problems

 What has changed, however, is the world that Merkel now faces.
 Never mind that the lowest-paid 40% now earn less in real terms than they did 20 years ago, that the German car industry is suffering reputational losses, or that Europe is starting to become economically less relevant in the face of the rise of China and India.

-Germany and much of the liberal West is also suffering at the hands of a new political reality: apathy on the one hand and an aggressive pushback against the globalized, cosmopolitan world on the other.
+Germany and much of the West is also suffering at the hands of a new political reality: apathy on the one hand and an aggressive pushback against the globalized, cosmopolitan world on the other.

 A large number of voters in Germany is still undecided, according to some estimates.
 The far-right populists from the Alternative for Germany, or AfD, party are performing well in the polls and might become the third-largest force in the German parliament.